top of page

 About Linda

-Her interest in piano began at the age of five, growing up in a Philadelphia suburb where she was given many opportunities to perform in master classes as a youth with artist teachers from New York, Philadelphia, and Washington D.C. areas.
-She pursued her undergraduate degree in piano performance at Lebanon Valley College in Annville, Pennsylvania where she was invited for three summers to study at Bay View Conservatory in Northern Michigan.
-Her master’s degree is from Temple University, and she received her Doctor of Musical Arts degree from the Catholic University of America in Piano Pedagogy.
-Her teachers included Susan Starr, the late Thomas Mastroianni and Bela Nagy, as well as Dr. Barbara English Maris for piano pedagogy.
+Linda began studying piano at the age of five.
+Growing up in a Philadelphia suburb, she was given many opportunities to perform in master classes with artist teachers from New York, Philadelphia, Washington D.C. and surrounding areas.
+She holds an undergraduate degree in piano performance from Lebanon Valley College where her teacher invited her to study at Bay View Conservatory in Michigan for three summers.
+She also holds a master’s degree from Temple University, and she received her DMA from the Catholic University of America.
+Her teachers included Susan Starr, Thomas Mastroianni, Bela Nagy, and Barbara English Maris for piano pedagogy.

 bottom of page